 2. Make connections

 Knowing what their interests are means you can ask: how are the children, family or new car?
 Try to make connections with your life, if you don’t have children perhaps you can talk about a friend’s child or a niece of nephew.
 Or maybe you are thinking of going on holiday, and your boss has just been, you can ask for the inside track on the country they visited.

 3. Their story

-People love to share their story, asks your boss about their route to the top.
+People love to share their story.
+Ask your boss about their route to the top.
 They’ll be flattered into sharing the benefit of their wisdom.

-If you have an interesting or unusual hobby, or passion that is appropriate to talk about in the work environment, share it with your boss, it is helpful for them to see you bursting with enthusiasm, it also demonstrates you as well rounded and will help you to be memorable.
+If you have an interesting or unusual hobby or passion that is appropriate to talk about in the work environment, share it with your boss.
+It is helpful for them to see you bursting with enthusiasm, demonstrates that you are well rounded and will help you to be memorable.